-COMPETENCIES: Specifically, it is hoped that the ten major diagnoses listed above would present themselves during the four-week rotation for the student to reach these objectives.
-There are no formal technical skills expected of the medical student; however, the student who is interested in performance of arterial line insertion, central venous catheterization, or other diagnostic procedures may be allowed to assist and perform them.
+COMPETENCIES: There are no formal technical skills expected of the medical student; however, the student who is interested in performance of arterial line insertion, central venous catheterization, or other diagnostic procedures may be allowed to assist and perform them.

 SUGGESTED TEXT: Critical Care Medicine – Parillo, Bone Editors

 ASSESSMENT: Clinical skills will be evaluated by the instructor during both work rounds and attending rounds.

 Program Number: ELEC 274

 Duration: 4 Weeks

 Night Call: Q4

 Lectures/Conferences/Faculty Contact: 11

 Reporting instructions will be emailed to the student the week prior to the start of the rotation.